PEXANE2/azure-docs.tr-tr/articles/cosmos-db/tutorial-global-distribution-sql-api.md

 >
 >

-Bir kod örneği için Node.js/Javascript aşağıdadır.
+Node. js/JavaScript için bir kod örneği aşağıda verilmiştir.

 ```JavaScript
 // Creating a ConnectionPolicy object